adamfranco/harmoni/README.txt

 v.
 0.13.3 (2007-11-09)
 ----------------------------------------------------
-This release fixes a few minor bugs and adds the ability to attach externally-defined groups (such as from LDAP) underneith locally defined groups.
+This release fixes a few minor bugs and adds the ability to attach externally-defined groups (such as from LDAP) underneath locally defined groups.

 Changes to the Agent tables require running a database updater script: harmoni/core/DBHandler/db_updater.php